jazzyjackson/MIXINTvNegative1/Readme.markdown

-# Poly-Int
-## Polymorphic Interface
+# Mixin Interface

+### Mixin't
+( Mik sē ənt )

-### An extensible and remixable space for cooperating with your network.
+### An extensible and remixable space for cooperating with your network (with superpowers)

 Cooperating may include:
-- Uploading and modifying media on a shared, versioned filesystem
+- Sharing and modifying media on a versioned filesystem
 - Communicating in chatrooms of your own design
 - Building applications and artwork for yourself and others